xmidt-org/talaria/README.md

 This will send a WRP message to the device.
 Talaria will accept a WRP message encoded in a valid WRP representation - generally `msgpack` or `json`.
 If the message is `json` encoded, talaria will encode the payload as `msgpack`.
+Talaria will then forward the message to the device.
 If the device returns a message, it will be encoded as the `accept` header.
-`msgpack` is the default encoding.
+`msgpack` is the default encoding of the wrp message.

 ### Control Devices
 A secondary function of talaria is to control the connected devices.
+This allows for the flow of devices to go towards specific talarias.
+In other words, where the websockets are made can be controlled.
 For more information refer to [Control Server Docs](docs/control_server.md).

 #### Gate Devices - `/device/gate` endpoint
-Allow or Deny device to connect to the talaria instance
+This will allow or deny devices to connect to the talaria instance.

 #### Drain Devices - `/device/drain` endpoint
 This will remove the connected devices from the talaria instance.